-Big Fat Smile platform tailored to support children who continue learning from home
+Big Fat Smile platform tailored to support children

 In response to COVID-19, Big Fat Smile, a leading provider of early learning and care and recreation services launched an online home learning program, known as @Home with Big Fat Smile.